Nathan2589/Nathan2589/README.md

 ###

-<p align="left">I'm ... from ....
-Ireland<br><br>- 🔭 I have a passion for problem solving and the creative potential of software<br>- 📚 I'm currently a student at ISE in Univeristy of Limerick</p>
+<p align="left">🔭 I have a passion for problem solving and the creative potential of software<br>- 📚 I'm currently a student at ISE in Univeristy of Limerick</p>

 ###